The stability manifold of local orbifold elliptic quotients: Triangulated categories associated to local elliptic quotients

 one sees that $\Ext^1(R_D, \sO_{C_{d_1}}(-2))\simeq \Ext^1(R_D, \sO_{C_{d_1}}(-1))$ because $t\notin \text{Supp} R_D$.
 Pushing forward the extension class $(\epsilon)$ to $\Ext^1(R_D, \sO_{C_{d_1}}(-1))$ produces an object $L_D'$ as in the statement. \end{proof}

-\begin{lemma} Suppose an object $T\in \sA$ is supported on an orbifold point $p_i$.
-Then $T$ is obtained by repeated extensions of the following objects: \begin{enumerate}[(i)] \item $t_i^j$ with $j\neq 0$; \item clusters supported at $p_i$; \item $N[-1]$ where $N$ is a sheaf sitting in a sequence

-where $M$ is obtained by repeated extensions of clusters (possibly $M=0$), and $N'$ is a proper quotient of a cluster. \end{enumerate} \end{lemma} \begin{proof} This is equivalent to classifying sheaves of $\sB'$ supported on $C\coloneqq C_i$.
-First, we consider sheaves of $\sF'$.
+\begin{lemma} Suppose an object $T\in \mathcal{A}_R$ is supported on an orbifold point $p_i$.
+Then $T$ is obtained by repeated extensions of the following objects: \begin{enumerate}[(i)] \item $t_i^j$ with $j\neq 0$; \item clusters supported at $p_i$; \item $N[-1]$ where $N$ is the proper quotient of a cluster. \end{enumerate} \end{lemma} \begin{proof} This is equivalent to classifying sheaves of $\sB'$ supported on $C\coloneqq C_i$.
+First, we consider sheaves in $\sF'$.
 A sheaf in $\sF'$ is an extension of subsheaves $L\subset\sO_C(C)$ with connected support.
 Any such inclusion must factor thorugh an inclusion $L\subseteq L_D$, where $L_D$ is as in Lemma \ref{lem_description of LD} and the cokernel $L_D/L$ is torsion.
 We have that $\Psi(L)[1]$ and $\Psi(L_D)[1]$ are sheaves on $X$, so applying the McKay functor to

 we obtain a short exact sequence of sheaves in $\sB$: